-- providing free airtime and advertising space to community service organisations and charities for community service announcements; - actively supporting a number of charities including the Sydney Children's Hospital Gold Telethon and the Mark Hughes Foundation; and - compliance with the Broadcasting Services Act 1992 (Cth), Commercial Television Code of Practice, Commercial Radio Code of Practice, the Press Council's Statement of General Principles and other regulatory obligations which affect the material which Nine can broadcast and publish, and the manner in which it conducts its operations.
+Nine's activities as a broadcaster and publisher are managed in compliance with the Broadcasting Services Act 1992 (Cth), Commercial Television Code of Practice, Commercial Radio Code of Practice, the Press Council's Statement of General Principles and other regulatory obligations which affect the material which Nine can broadcast and publish, and the manner in which Nine conducts operations.
+These set minimum standards for Nine's content and provide our stakeholders with assurance about Nine as a trusted source of news and entertainment.

-5. Diversity
+5. DIVERSITY

-5.1 Diversity Policy
+5.1 Diversity & Inclusion Policy

 Nine has adopted a Diversity & Inclusion Policy, to recognise the value of creating a workplace that is inclusive and respectful of diversity.
-This was revised in the Reporting Period following wide consultation with staff across the Group.
-Nine acknowledges the positive outcomes that can be achieved from a diverse workforce, and recognises the contribution of diverse skills and talent from its Directors and employees.
+Nine acknowledges the positive outcomes that can be achieved from a diverse workforce, and recognises the contribution of diverse skills and talent from our Directors and employees.
 In the context of the policy, diversity includes gender, age, ethnicity, cultural background, religion, sexual orientation, disability and mental impairment.

-The Diversity Policy requires the Board to set and monitor on an annual basis Nine's performance against measurable objectives in relation to gender diversity, and other aspects of diversity.
+The Diversity & Inclusion Policy requires the Board to set and monitor on an annual basis Nine's performance against measurable objectives in relation to gender diversity, and other aspects of diversity.

-5.2 Female representation
+5.2 Female and male representation

-As at 30 June 2021, the proportion of men and women employed by Nine was as follows:
+As at 30 June 2022, the proportion of men and women employed by Nine was as follows:

 Women Men

-Board of directors 43% 57%
+Board of Directors 43% 57%

+Non-Executive Directors 50% 50%

-Senior Executives 46% 54%
+Senior Executives 38% 62%

-Total Nine workforce 44% 56%
+Total Nine workforce 45% 55%